jddllwqa/Dstar/docs/why.md

 ### Why should we buy II?

 > Obviously, buying II is not necessary.
 If you make mistakes, there will be risks.
-You can get it for free.[Internet Identity](https://identity.ic0.app/)
+You can get it for free via Internet Identity.[Internet Identity](https://identity.ic0.app/)

 ### II ID tips

-- II ID increases from the initial 10000 .
-Due to anonymity requirements, this ID is not displayed to the public
+-  II ID starts from 10000.
+All the ID prior to 10000 are reserved.
-- You can't show off your ID on  Internet computer, even  you have 88888
+-  It is recommended not to show off your ID due to security reason.
-- Short numbers are easier to remember and enter.
-It is necessary for people who often clear the cache and care about safety
+- Short numbers are easier to remember and type, which make things a lot easier for people who clean browser cache frenquently.
-- II itself is the most frequently used DAPP on IC.
-If IC becomes an Internet infrastructure, you need to use it almost every day
+-  II is the fundenmental infrastructure to run dapp on Internet Computer.
+You will need to use it nearly everyday.
-- In the future, II ID will  exceed 9 digits and will be very easy to forget, especially those who occasionally participate in IC network
+- It is foreseeable that II ID will become 9 digit long and would be painful if you have to type in multiple times a day.
+Owning an short II ID would be of great convinience eapecially for those who participate in IC network.
-- If II is used, it will be associated with DAPP, it is not suitable for transaction, so there will be  less and less short numbers
+-  If II are used to interact with dapp, they are no longer suitable to trade since all previous activities on those dapp will also be traded along with the II.

 ### who is suitable for purchasing II ID?

-- Some people have feelings for some numbers, such as birthday, license plate, wedding anniversary, etc
+- Certain II numbers might carry special meanings, such as birthday, license plate, wedding anniversary, etc.
-- People who like good numbers think it is an honor to have rare things
+- Owning an rare would might be an honor just like people spend million of dollors for an cryptopunk.
-- People who hate memorizing long numbers
+- People who hate memorizing long numbers.
-- For those who pay attention to security, they will clear the browser cache every day and re-enter it when necessary
+- For those who pay attention to security, they will clear the browser cache every day and re-enter it when necessary.

-### II transaction tips
+### Tips

-- It is not recommended to sell and purchase be used II because it carries personal traces
+- It is not recommended to sell and purchase be used II because it carries personal traces.
 - Don't delete old devices and seed pharse before you add new device.
 Click  [How to transfer II](IITransfer)

 ###